StephenCavender/blog-jekyll/_posts/2021-03-21-macos-openjdk-maintenance.md

 ## Why have multiple versions?

 Why not?
 Not all apps are able to keep up with Java versions and those that do might need some time when a new version comes out.
-For example: I'm working with React-Native building mobile apps for both iOS and Android.
+For example: I'm working with React Native building mobile apps for both iOS and Android.
 To build the Android app it uses Gradle 6.5 which doesn't support the latest version of Java (16) yet.

 ## Installing